Here’s why Bangor’s Standpipe is only open four times a year

-Though a pretty good case could be made for the Paul Bunyan Statue on Main Street, it’s most likely the Thomas Hill Standpipe, built in 1897, that is the most iconic symbol of Bangor.
+Though a pretty good case could be made for the Paul Bunyan Statue on Main Street, it’s most likely the Thomas Hill Standpipe, built in 1897, is the most iconic symbol of Bangor.

 Standing 110 feet tall and containing a 1.75 million gallon water tank, the Standpipe, with its circular top ringed with little white lights, has been called the “crown” of the Queen City.
 The structure, lined with 220,000 cedar shingles, is on the National Register of Historic Places, and has also been named an American Water Landmark and an American Civil Engineering Landmark.